Massive-Wiki/massive-example/README.md

 # MaSVF Example

-This is MaSVF Example, a small example wiki using MaSVF.
+This is MaSVF Example, a small example [MaSVF wiki](https://github.com/peterkaminski/masvf-wiki).

 MaSVF is short for "Markdown and Shared Versioned Files".
 It is pronounced somewhere between "massive" and "massif".

-This wiki consits of a few arbitrary pages taken from the [Creative Commons Wiki](https://wiki.creativecommons.org/wiki/Main_Page), for the purposes of illustrating a few interlinked pages of a normal wiki.
+This wiki consists of a few arbitrary pages taken from the [Creative Commons Wiki](https://wiki.creativecommons.org/wiki/Main_Page), for the purposes of illustrating a few interlinked pages of a normal wiki.
 Please visit the Creative Commons Wiki for updated, complete content.

 Not all features of the original MediaWiki pages were duplicated in this version, and there may have been link translation errors.
 Caveat lector.